S3-working-group/s3-practical-guide/content/src/enablers-of-co-creation/adopt-the-seven-principles.md

 -   align collaboration with the Seven Principles
 -   adopting the Seven Principles reduces the number of explicit agreements required, and guides adaptation of S3 patterns to suit the organization's context
--   an organization's actual values need to embrace Sociocracy 3.0 principles
+-   an organization's values need to embrace the Seven Priniples